Pete Atkin: Music career

 Atkin did, and still does, write his own lyrics, but it was the collaboration with Clive James that produced his most famous songs.
-Atkin and James recorded six albums in the 1970s, as well as writing an album for Covington, best known for her number one hit "Don't Cry for Me Argentina" in 1976.
+Atkin and James recorded six albums in the 1970s – the last four with RCA on which label the first two were also reissued.
 However, despite Atkin's popularity on the college performance circuit the records did not sell in any great numbers.
-When singer Val Doonican recorded a cover version of the song "The Flowers and the Wine", the royalties from that alone exceeded the total from all album sales.
+When singer Val Doonican recorded a cover version of the song "The Flowers and the Wine", Atkin and James joked that the royalties from that alone exceeded the total from all album sales.
 For Atkin, touring provided a respectable but not luxurious income.

-The release of the fourth album, The Road of Silk was accompanied by a promotional tour with a backing band featuring the guitarist Chris Spedding, in contrast to Atkin's usual solo tours.
-Despite the investment this implied, Atkin and James became increasingly dissatisfied with their handling by their record label, RCA.
+The release of the fourth album, The Road of Silk was accompanied by a promotional tour with a backing band, in contrast to Atkin's usual solo tours.
+Despite the investment this implied, Atkin and James became increasingly dissatisfied with their handling by RCA.
 After the release of the next album Secret Drinker they had no wish to continue the relationship, and to fill their contractual obligations they concocted the album Live Libel, a collection of humour pieces which Atkin had used over the years to lighten the mood in concerts.
 Paradoxically this album resulted in their most successful tour to date, as James joined Atkin on stage for an evening of song, satire and poetry.
-James read from the first of his epic poetic satires, The Fate of Felicity Fark in the Land of the Media while Atkin sang songs from the latest release and previous favourites.
+James read from his epic poetic satire, The Fate of Felicity Fark in the Land of the Media while Atkin sang songs from the latest release and previous favourites.

 To their dismay, the offers from other record labels did not flow in after the tour ended.
-Clive James returned to his blossoming career, while Atkin, after trying to make a living as a carpenter, responded to a 'Situation Vacant' notice from the BBC, and thus embarked on the next phase of his career.
+Clive James returned to his blossoming career in television, while Atkin, after trying to make a living as a carpenter, responded to a 'Situation Vacant' notice from the BBC, and thus embarked on the next phase of his career.